nlp4climate/nlp4climate.github.io/callforpapers.md

 [https://openreview.net/group?id=aclweb.org/ACL/2024/Workshop/ClimateNLP](https://openreview.net/group?id=aclweb.org/ACL/2024/Workshop/ClimateNLP)

 We invite long and short papers from Academia, Industry, NGOs and other stakeholders.
+See the submission guide for more information!

 <h2>Topics of Interest</h2>
 We highlight some topics we think might be of interest.
 However, this is not meant to be an exhaustive list, and we welcome submissions covering other topics as well!
 A more detailed list and references can be found on the workshop website.